AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/github-check-config.md

 ---
 title: GitHub Check Configuration for Private Repositories
-description: Learn how control the pipelines that are created automatically to validate each pull request to a private repository.
+description: Learn how to control the pipelines that are created automatically to validate each pull request to a private repository.
 ---

 # GitHub Check Configuration for Private Repositories {#github-check-config}

-Learn how control the pipelines that are created automatically to validate each pull request to a private repository.
+Learn how to control the pipelines that are created automatically to validate each pull request to a private repository.

 ## Configuration of GitHub Checks {#configuration}